 Reval started her career with HCA right here at Memorial Hospital in 2004 before serving as Chief Nursing Officer at Specialty Hospital in Jacksonville from 2008-2011, West Marion Community Hospital in Ocala from 2011-2014 and Gulf Coast Regional Medical Center in Panama City from 2014-2017.
 She is currently enrolled in the DNP program for Nursing Leadership at Chamberlain College of Nursing.

 Senior Vice President of Operations

-Lynch completed her Physical Therapy degree from the University of the Philippines.
+Lynch completed her Bachelor's of Science in Physical Therapy from the University of the Philippines.
 She also served as a professor of Physical and Occupational Therapy at the University of the Philippines and cherishes her long-standing, clinical career in the field of rehabilitation.
-She has earned her Certificate in Management and Planning and completed her second Master’s Degree in Health Care Management from Webster University in 2012.
+Lynch also holds a Master's of Arts in Management and Leadership from Webster University.